Coderockr/fullstack-test/README.md

 5. Create a page with a contact form, where the user can send their **name**, **email**, **phone**, and **message**.

 ## Deliverables
 The project source code and dependencies should be made available in GitHub.
-Here are the steps you shouldfollow:
+Here are the steps you should follow:
 1. Create a public repository on GitHub (create an account if you don't have one).
 2. Create a "development" branch and commit the code to it.
 Do not push the code to the master branch.
 3. Create a "screenshots" sub-folder and include at least two screenshots of the app.